Uganda Struggles to Ban Disposable Plastic Bags

 A Future without Plastic Bags

-This ruling in favor of banning plastic bags is a huge step in the right direction.
+This ruling in favor of banning plastic bags in favor of reusable shopping bags is a huge step in the right direction.
 The Ugandan Parliament still needs to pass a law that would implement a ban.
 Still, there have been signs of support, and there is reason to believe that the people of Uganda will be enjoying a clean and healthy landscape free from plastic litter shortly.